HOUSTON — Ugochi Iloka joined the KHOU 11 News team October 2021. You can catch her reporting weekday mornings and at noon.

 She landed an exclusive interview with former Alabama Governor Robert Bentley.
 Ugochi was the first reporter he agreed to talk to on camera in the state, since the first time he resigned from office.
 Bentley pleaded guilty to campaign and ethics violation in 2017.

-Ugochi was also one of the few reporters who covered Alice Johnson's release from the Pickens County, AL jail.
-Johnson is the woman Kim Kardashian met with President Trump about to free from jail.
+Ugochi was also one of the few reporters who covered Alice Johnson's release from the Pickens County, Alabama jail.
+Johnson is the woman Kim Kardashian met with President Donald Trump about to free from jail.
 She served 20 years behind bars for a drug charge.

 When she's not reporting the news, she's spending time with her family, friends, and sorority sisters.
 Ugochi's parents migrated to Houston from Nigeria 40 years ago.
 She also has a vibrant smart 7-year-old daughter named Skylar.
 Ugochi is a proud member of Zeta Phi Beta Sorority Incorporated.
 Please email her at email@example.com or find her on Facebook, Twitter and Instagram to connect.